About Our Program

 The program has six primary goals that are designed to achieve our mission and vision for educating the next generation of highly qualified physician assistants.

-- Evaluate and select highly qualified applicants for admission into the program.
+- Evaluate and select highly qualified, diverse applicants for admission into the program.

 - Provide students with a rigorous didactic curriculum that promotes lifelong learning skills and prepares them for clinical rotations.

 - Provide students with a comprehensive clinical curriculum that prepares them to pass the Physician Assistant National Certifying Exam and become competent, compassionate, and comprehensive healthcare providers.

 - Prepare students to make significant contributions in the communities that they serve, foster their ability to improve patient care practices, and promote the PA profession.